Naviya-C/slashus/README.md

 ## 🌟 Overview

-The **Sinhala Learning & Assessment Platform** is an AI-powered educational system designed to transform how users learn and evaluate Sinhala language content.
+The **Sinhala Learning & Assessment Platform** is an AI-powered educational system designed to transform how users learn and evaluate Sinhala educational content.

-Users can upload Sinhala books and educational materials, and the platform automatically processes the content to generate questions, assess answers, and provide intelligent feedback for self-learning.
+Users can upload Sinhala books and learning materials, interact with their content through AI, generate practice questions, submit answers, and receive intelligent feedback for self-learning and assessment.

 ---